puzpuzpuz/ogorod/README.md

 * Add applicable *Paxos optimizations, like CASPaxos 1RTT optimization.
 * Dynamic configuration support, including proposer configuration versioning and persistence.
-* Implement advanced operations support, like CAS and delete.
-Delete operation will require GC-like background process (see the CASPaxos paper for more details).
+* Implement delete operation support.
+It will require a GC-like background process (see the CASPaxos paper for more details).
 * Use an embedded key-value storage, like [LevelDB](https://github.com/Level/levelup), for data persistence.
+* Swap HTTP with plain TCP communication for the internal API.
+* Implement proper error handling and logging.
 * And many-many more.